Saint Thomas Aquinas Cathedral: History

 On July 1, 2018, Reverend Charles (Chuck) Durante became the Rector of the Saint Thomas Aquinas Cathedral.
 The liturgical and canonical seat belonged to Bishop Randolph Calvo, DD, JCD, who appointed Fr.
-Durante, to return to the cathedral where he, as a youth receitved his first communion and confirmation.
+Durante, to return to the cathedral where he, as a youth received his first communion and confirmation.
 When Fr.
 Chuck became a new priest, he said his first mass at the cathedral.
 It was his home parish for over 35 years before he was assigned to be the new rector.
 Fr.
-Arlon Vergara, OSA is the parochial vicar.
+Francis Coyne is the parochial vicar.